s-uesawa/Prototype-TephraDB-Japan/README.md

 (Last update: 07, February 2020)

 This is the toolkit of drawing hazard curves for evaluating the tephra fall load hazard with Tephra fall database in Japan.
 See the publication in detail (Uesawa et al., submitted, Journal of Applied Volcanology; doi: in preparation).
+The results at 47 prefectural offices are available at https://doi.org/10.5281/zenodo.3608350.

 I recommend running the program with Windows (32bit).